-Last Updated on 15 June 2024 by Cycloscope
+Last Updated on 17 January 2026 by Cycloscope

 Cycling in winter, in the coldest places in the world

-trip to Siberia: an interview with Dino Lanzaretti
+Trip to Siberia: an interview with Dino Lanzaretti

-Cycling in winter is not pleasant to everyone, many await the arrival of the mild season to get the bike out of the garage, even just to use it to commute, let alone then, to make long journeys by bike.
-There are some though who love the cold, for whom a normal winter no longer suffices, those who go in search of the coldest winter in the world, who decide to take a trip to Siberia, by bike.
+There are some, though, who love the cold, for whom a typical winter no longer suffices, those who go in search of the coldest winter in the world, who decide to take a trip to Siberia, by bike.

 We never tire of reiterating that bicycle touring is for everyone, anyone can take a bike and leave, fortunately, this message seems to be passing, and more and more people decide to try the thrill of the bike trip.
-Cycle tourism is for everyone, but not all bike rides are made the same, some require uncommon determination and courage, among them there is certainly Siberia in winter, and it is difficult to imagine a more extreme journey.

 Dino Lanzaretti had this courage, and his determination led him to ride the coldest winter in the world, overcoming difficulties and risks that “normal” bicycle travelers like us can hardly even conceive.